For inexperienced gardeners, a common mistake when growing lavender is overwatering.

 Water mature outdoor lavender every 2 to 3 weeks in the regular growing season.
 But, when the air is humid, slow down or even stop watering the plants altogether.

 Some people think that older, more mature lavender plants require more water.
 This is not true!
-If anything, they require less water and are more tolerant to lack of watering.
+If anything, they require less water and are more tolerant to a lack of watering.

 With the simple watering schedule, buds should develop soon on these mature lavender plants.